jbcodeforce/flink-studies/docs/index.md

 Flink uses the concept of `Checkpoint Barriers`, which represents a separation of records, so records received since the last snapshot are part of the future snapshot.
-Barrier can be seen as a mark, a tag in the data stream that closes a snapshot.
+Barrier can be seen as a mark, a tag, in the data stream that closes a snapshot.

  ![Checkpoints](./images/checkpoints.png)